-With this product you will get 120 equation number talks (40 with sums/differences within 5, 40 with sums/differences within 10, and 40 with sums/differences within 20)).
 Students are to analyze the equations and decipher if they are true or false, then share how they know.
 What strategies did they use to figure it out?

 All you need to do is copy the materials (or display them on your interactive whiteboard) and get your students engaged in amazing mathematical student-to-student interaction!
 Our students have LOVED this daily routine, and math has become a favorite part of their day.

 These Number Talks will get your students engaged in mathematical conversations that will solidify their understanding of the equal sign.
 No longer will you have students say that 8 = 4 + 4 or 2 + 6 = 4 + 4 are untrue.

 A few years ago we were asked to implement number talks in our daily math instruction.
 After engaging our students in a few of these activities, we were hooked.
 One of our challenges then became to create number talks that addressed mathematical misconceptions our students had.
 The true mathematical meaning of the equal sign is one that many first graders struggle with.
 Hence, this product was born.

 -Special Education Teachers

 -Whole Group Math Instruction

 -Second Grade Teachers Who Still Struggle with the Meaning of the Equal Sign

 How long do number talks take?